20tab/UnrealEnginePython/docs/Landscape_API.md

 You can have 1 section (1x1 quad) or 2 (2x2 quads).
 Other values are not supported.

-Even the number of quads is related to textures size, so valid values are: 7x7, 15x15, 31x31, 63x63, 127x127, 255x255 (note the off-by-one weirdness, as all of the terrain tools works with max value on not the size)
+Even the number of quads is related to textures size, so valid values are: 7x7, 15x15, 31x31, 63x63, 127x127, 255x255 (note the off-by-one weirdness, as all of the terrain tools works with max value and not the size)

 Note that you need to carefully choose the size of the terrain as well as the heightmap: